RMerl/asuswrt-merlin/README-merlin.txt

             * Fixes to AC66U Wifi + QoS
             * AiCloud
             * Interference mode once again enabled
+  - NEW: Display last received rate and rssi for each clients on Wireless Log page.
   - FIXED: dnsmasq not listening to DNS requests from OpenVPN clients if you had just enabled the option on the webui.
   - FIXED: PPTP clients not always showing on VPN Status page.